cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
+[11/24/2013] Updates from clouddueling to add more libraries.

 [11/23/2013] Pull from hayatoShingu to add more libraries.
 NOTE - I have not done the file system API updates yet.
 Will do so soon.